CITA members serve God by serving others in our communities.

 - Simply recognizing and remembering that art ministers to the human spirit (whether or not it is specifically faith-based or service-motivated) and was created by God to draw people into a better understanding of Him, and closer relationship to Him.

-The Happening is CITA’s new annual event to encourage creation of new theatrical works and creative engagement with communities.
+The Happening is CITA’s annual event to encourage creation of new theatrical works, cultivation of emerging artists, and creative engagement with communities.

 CITA was instrumental in founding the Applied Theatre Center in Greenville, South Carolina.
 ATC is a bridge between organizations offering programs which meet the needs of individuals and communities and theatre artists trained in a variety of applied theatre techniques.